How to become CCSP certified – Certification requirements [updated 2022]

 - You have never been known by any other names, aliases or pseudonyms.
 This does not include name changes due to marriage or adoption.

 If you do not meet the criteria above, you might not be eligible for any (ISC)² certification.
 However, if you believe that you can argue your case effectively, you may contact email@example.com before scheduling your exam.

 You should note that if you make payment for the examination before undergoing a background check by (ISC)², you will not be refunded your payment if you are found ineligible for certification.

 The steps to becoming CCSP-certified are fairly straightforward.
 They are broken down into four stages:

 Before you can embark on your journey to acquiring the CCSP, it is important to determine whether it is the right certification for you.
-This is often an overlooked step but is very important, especially for those who are not coming from a security background.
-Whether or not you are coming from security, you need to see yourself in the next couple of years and decide whether you would want a career in security, especially cloud security.
+This is often an overlooked step but is very important, especially for those not coming from a security background.
+Whether or not you are coming from security, you need to see yourself in the next couple of years and decide whether you want a security career, especially cloud security.

 Registering for the exam is as simple as creating an account with Pearson VUE, the leading provider of global computer-based training for certification and licensure exams.
-Much more concerning the testing locations, policies and accommodations can be found here.
+More concerning the testing locations, policies and accommodations can be found here.

+We also discussed the path to become an Associate of (ISC)² while you earn the work experience.
 As seen above, this certification demands a couple of qualifications in terms of experience.
-We also discussed the path to become an Associate of (ISC)² while you earn the work experience.
 However, getting certified requires that you both complete the endorsement process and agree to the (ISC)² code of ethics.

 Completing the endorsement process is done online.
 It attests that your assertions regarding professional experience are true and that you are in good standing with the cybersecurity industry.